Grubba27/meteor-rpc/README.md

 When using in the client you _should_ use the `createModule` and `build` methods to create a module that will be used in the client and be sure that you are exporting the type of the module

+_You should only create one client in your application_

+You can have something like `api.ts` that will export the client and the type of the client

 ```typescript
 // server.ts